Landcare Australia: Affiliates

-Landcare Australia maintains the online National Landcare Directory (NLD), which includes a wide variety of community-based groups across Australia, including landcare networks and groups, farmers, landholders, traditional custodians, junior groups and coastcare groups.
+Landcare Australia maintains the online National Landcare Directory, which includes a wide variety of community-based groups across Australia, including landcare networks and groups, farmers, landholders, traditional custodians, junior groups and coastcare groups.

 The National Landcare Network is the national peak body representing community landcare groups in Australia.
-Its aim is to "represent, support and foster the community Landcare movement".
-As of 2023 its members include around 2000 landcare organisations from the states and territories, which represent around 6000 individual Landcare groups.
+Its aim is to "represent, support, and foster the community Landcare movement".
+As of 2023, its members include around 2000 landcare organisations from the states and territories, representing around 6000 individual Landcare groups.